Neutron Star Crust Can Support A Large Ellipticity: Results

 \section{Results}

 In Table \ref{Tab:forces} we collect results for the maximum ellipticity of a NS.
 We start by reproducing with our code \cite{Gittins2021} results for a tidal-like force

 The radial component of the traction for this force is shown in Figure \ref{fig:dpT1_SM}, while the angular component is shown in Figure \ref{fig:T2_SM}.
 The amplitude $A$ of the force is adjusted to just break the crust at one point.
 Unfortunately, this force stresses the very weak outer crust and easily breaks it.
 This is shown in Figures \ref{fig:strainr_SM} and \ref{fig:strainrshort_SM}.
 This leads to a strong constraint on $A$ and as a result most of the inner crust is not strained anywhere near the breaking strain.
-The maximum ellipticity the crust supports in this calculation as small as $\approx 10^{-8}$ (see Table \ref{Tab:forces}). \cite{Gittins2021} were able to obtain a maximum ellipticity as large as 5.7$\times$10$^{-7}$.
+The maximum ellipticity the crust supports in this calculation is as small as $\approx 10^{-8}$ (see Table \ref{Tab:forces}). \cite{Gittins2021} were able to obtain a maximum ellipticity as large as 5.7$\times$10$^{-7}$ with a potential that is a solution to Laplace equation outside of the core.
 Nevertheless, the corresponding force also stresses and breaks the very weak outer crust.

 However, one can make better choices for the force $f_i$ that yield much larger ellipticities.
 We expect $f_i$ that generates a large ellipticitiy satisfies two requirements.
 First, $f_i$ should strain most the region near the base of the crust because the calculation of \cite{Ushomirsky2000} reveals that the regions near the base of the crust contribute more to the maximum ellipticity when all the crust is maximally strained (see Figures \ref{fig:dQr_SM}).
 Also, $f_i$ should act primarily in the angular or transverse direction.
 If a transverse force helps generate a mountain, one can take full advantage of the shear modulus and breaking strain.
 On the other hand, a radial force will compete with the large incompressibility of the fluid part of the star.
 As a result elastic forces will only move the mountain a very small radial distance because these forces are quickly counter balanced by a large pressure from a tiny change in the volume of the fluid.